 In January 2013, a research conducted produced shocking results as female mice which were given a dose of gut bacteria from the male mice blocked the production of type 1 diabetes in their bodies.
 Scientists deduced that gender has a vital role in the amount of gut bacteria, as well as the functioning of gut bacteria in the body.
 Female gut bacteria have a different functioning than the male gut bacteria, and the amount also differs.
 Scientists are now conducting research to find multiple cures for immune mediated diseases such as arthritis, Crohn’s disease and lupus.

 Apart from functioning as a protective tool against diabetes and obesity, the gut bacteria also play a vital role in infant growth.
 The amount by which an infant grows depends on the type of gut bacteria that reside in one’s body.
 A Norwegian research conducted experiments on 200 different stool samples from babies, showing the gut bacteria involved in growth of each baby.
-Find out how to use natural antibiotics found in your kitchen.

 One of the most prestigious institutions, Harvard University, conducted a research in Massachusetts General Hospital by taking gut bacteria from mice that had gastric bypass surgery and inserting into the mice with obesity.
 This resulted in shocking results as the mice which were infused with the bacteria showed a dramatic increase in fat loss.
 The study deduced 2 major hypotheses: the gastric bypass surgery altered the gut flora within the obese mice, and the implanted gut bacteria produced high rate of fat loss.